zedr/docker-unreal-tournament-99/README.md

 Having trouble running UT99 on modern Linux distributions?
 Now you can run this classic game using Docker and Wine, preserving it for future generations!

+## Rationale

+Wine emulation is the generally preferred way of running UT on Linux.
+It's easier to setup than the native build and provides a better experience.
+However, recent versions of popular Linux distributions have dropped support for 32 bit binaries, and getting it back has been a pain in the neck for myself and several other users on the Web.

 ## Pre-requisites

  * Docker